 Whenever people talk about Davao City, we either hear from people who’s been there “pakamusta kay tatay Digong” or “masarap ang durian dyan“.
 Furthermore, it has been marked to people’s minds that Davao is a province in the Philippines with one of the lowest crime rates.
 It is a place where you can do solo-traveling, ride a taxi at night without sending your families the plate number of the taxi or going to the night market while comfortably using your phones.
 As a result, traveling to Davao city and Samal Island DIY-way will surely give you the best and safest feeling on Earth!

-To give you a bit of information, the region of Davao is divided into 4 provinces namely (1) Davao del Norte, (2) Oriental Davao, (3) Davao del Sur and (4) Compostela Valley.
+To give you a bit of information, the region of Davao comprises 5 provinces namely (1) Davao del Norte, (2) Davao Oriental, (3) Davao del Sur, (4) Davao Occidental and (5) Davao de Oro.
 For my trip in this region, I was only able to explore the 2 provinces and the north and south since I had to go to Surigao for my next backpacking trip.
 Still, I had the best time seeing one of the stunning beaches and beautiful places in the 2 regions!

 Getting to know Davao City and Samal Island